DevExpress/testcafe/docs/articles/documentation/why-testcafe/README.md

 ## How Does TestCafe Work?

-The automation engine behind TestCafe takes over browsers and the web pages they display to simulate user activity.
+To simulate user activity, the automation engine behind TestCafe takes over browsers and the web pages they display.

 ### The Server-Client Architecture